lewisclark4/CI-MilestoneProjectFour/README.md

 1. The first interesting bug/ hurdle I encountered was when implementing the sorting filter (by price).
 The issue I found was that when I initially created the function, the URL was only designed to pass in the sort type and direction, and thereore if I had already filtered the list to a specific category, using the sort order returned all products.
     - To fix this I needed to pass in the category (if it had be selected).
 I utilised slugs to help acheive this (which also improved the URL naming) and passed these arguments into the all_products view.

-2. Following the implementation of slugs, I had the issue when attempting to view 'all products' as I was getting a NoReverseMatch error, in this case because a catgeory slug was not being passed into my href url against each product.
+2. Following the implementation of slugs, I had the issue when attempting to view 'all products' as I was getting a NoReverseMatch error, in this case because a category slug was not being passed into my href url against each product.
-    - To fix this I created the get_absolute_url model method in the product class, to allow me to obtain the catgeory slug via the Product Class, and pass this, and the product slug as args.
+    - To fix this I created the get_absolute_url model method in the product class, to allow me to obtain the category slug via the Product Class, and pass this, and the product slug as args.

 3. I have multiple forms/ models which have an email field include.
 When using django crispy forms, this was creating elements with the same ID.
 This wouldn't be an issue, except the subscription form is passed to every page via a context processor, and therefore was creating some duplicates.
     - To fix this, I simply update the field name from email to email_address, and this meant when two forms were on the same page, that they had different IDs.